cocalele/PureFlash/README.md

   There're at most 1024 S5afs nodes in a cluster.
 All s5afs works in acitve mode, since every s5afs need to provide data service.

-## 3.2 S5conductor
+## 3.2 pfconductor
   This is the control module to conduct all players in storage cluster.
-A cluster should has at least 2 s5conductor nodes and at most 5 are supported.
-  S5conductor works in active-standby mode. only one conductor is active.
+A cluster should has at least 2 s5conductor nodes and at most 5 are supported. pfconductor works in active-standby mode. only one conductor is active.
 All others in standby.
+  This module is programed in Java and reside in repository: https://github.com/cocalele/pfconductor

 ## 3.3 Zookeeper
   All conductor and afs nodes(instance) register themself to zookeeper, so the active conductor can discovery services in cluster.